 Waste Management Stock Performance

-On a scale of 0 to 100, Waste Management holds a performance score of 19.
-The firm maintains a market beta of 0.22, which attests to not very significant fluctuations relative to the market.
+Waste Management has a performance score of 13 on a scale of 0 to 100.
+The firm maintains a market beta of 0.3, which attests to possible diversification benefits within a given portfolio.
 As returns on the market increase, Waste Management's returns are expected to increase less than the market.
 However, during the bear market, the loss of holding Waste Management is expected to be smaller as well.
-Please check Waste Management's semi variance, as well as the relationship between the rate of daily change and relative strength index , to make a quick decision on whether Waste Management's historical returns will revert.
+Waste Management right now maintains a risk of 1.03%.
+Please check out Waste Management sortino ratio, semi variance, as well as the relationship between the Semi Variance and rate of daily change , to decide if Waste Management will be following its historical returns.

 Risk-Adjusted Performance